IDInteraction/processing-pipelines/ReadMe.md

 The only software needed to run these pipelines is [Docker][1].
 Please see the [installation instructions for your platform][2] to get started.

+To build these pipelines you will also need:
+* make
+* CMake
+* OpenCV 2.4

+You should use the pre-built docker images, described below, if you possibly can.

 ## Getting the Docker images

 All of our Docker images are available from the [Docker Hub][3].